Day 01: Arrive Paro (By Druk Air flight): (Paro Sightseeing)

 Your tour guide representive from our company will receive you at the airport with Tashi Khadar and drive you the short distance to the hotel.
 After Tea, drive to Ta Dzong (built in1656 and renovated in 1968), an ancient watchtower, which now houses the National Museum.
 This unusual round building is said to be in the shape of a conch shell.
 The centerpiece of this Museum is a complex four-sided carving depicting the history of Buddhism and its propagation.
 One side is Sakyamuni and the great teacher Atisha, representing the Sakya school.
 On the next is Geylup, a disciple of Dalai Lama.
 Another is Nyingma lineage, the head is Guru Padmasanva, and the final is Drukpa Kagyu with the figure of Vajra Dhara.
 Below the museum is the Paro Rimpung Dzong (literally meaning “Heap of Jewels”, built in 1646 by Shabdrung Ngawang Namgyal, the centre of civil and religious authority in this valley.
 Here you can see finest example of Bhutanese architecture.
 Enroute visit Kichu Lhakhang, built in 659 A.D by the Tibetan king Srongsen Gampo.
 This Monastery is one of the 108 monasteries built across the Himalayan region by the Tibetan King to subdue the Demoness that lay across the Himalayan region.
 The rest of the monasteries lie in other neighboring countries.
 In the evening drive to the ruins of the Drukgyal Dzong, built in 1647 by the Great Shabdrung Ngawang Namgyal, father and unifier of medieval Bhutan, the dzong was destroyed by accidental fire and left in ruins as an evocative reminder of the great victories it was built to commemorate.
 Explore the ramparts and on a clear day experience an unforgettable view of Mt.
 Jhomolhari (7,314 m).
 Dinner and overnight in Hotel at Paro.

 Day 02.
-Paro (Sightseeing) – Thimphu (Sightseeing):
+Paro (Sightseeing) – Thimphu (Sightseeing)

 After early breakfast, Excursion to Taktsang Monastery.
 A very special day, with an excursion to view the spectacular Taktsang (Tiger’s Nest) monastery – After breakfast a short drive takes us to Satsam Chorten, from there a 1 hr. walk till the viewpoint point of the monastery.
 The trail climbs through beautiful pine forest, many of the trees festooned with Spanish moss, and an occasional grove of fluttering prayer flags.
 We stop for a rest and light refreshments at the Taktsang Jakhang (cafeteria) and then walk a short distance until we see, clearly and seemingly within reach, Taktsang monastery.
 The primary Lhakhang was built around Guru Rimpoche’s meditation cave in the 1684by the Penlop of Paro Gyaltse Tenzin Rabgay, this incredible monastery clings to the edge of a sheer rock cliff that plunges 900 meters into the valley below.
 Legend has it that Guru Padmasambhava, the tantric mystic who brought Buddhism to Bhutan, flew here on the back of a flying tiger, Dorji Drolo, said to be his favourite consort.
+After the hiking drive to Thimphu and overnight and Dinner in Thimphu Hotel.

 Day 03.
 Thimphu (Sightseeing)